danielIonita2022/TicTacToe/README.md

 ## Technologies used

-Core functionality implemented in C++, while the GUI was developed with the Qt Framework.
+Core functionality implemented in C++, while the GUI was developed with Qt Framework.
 The app was tested using GMock and GTest.

 ## Features

 The tic-tac-toe game can be played either between two players or between a player and a computer with adjustable difficulty.

+## Contributors

+* Daniel Ionita
+* Larisa Marica